 Complete the online survey

-Go to the feedback survey tab above to read about each coast unit on the interactive map and complete the online survey.
+Read about each coast unit on the interactive map and complete the online survey.

 The Sunshine Coast is known for its outstanding coastal landscapes.
 This landscape has beaches, dunes, headlands, estuaries and lagoons.
 It stretches from Coolum Beach in the north to Bribie Island in the south.
 Our coastline contributes significantly to our identity and the lifestyle we enjoy.